Fall Out (The Prisoner): Plot summary

 Number Six is shown into the metallic cylinder.
-He passes transparent tubes holding Numbers Two and Forty-eight along with a third, empty tube, each labelled as "Orbit".
-Climbing a stairway, he finds a robed man in a mask watching surveillance videos of Number Six.
+He passes transparent tubes holding Numbers Two and Forty-eight along with a third, empty tube, each labelled as "Orbit"; the third tube has no number.
+Climbing a stairway, he finds a robed man in a mask and a circled "1" watching surveillance videos of Number Six.
 Number Six pulls off the mask to find a gorilla mask underneath, and then under that, a man seemingly identical to Number Six.
 The robed figure escapes into a hatch above.
 Number Six locks the hatch and recognises the cylinder is a rocket like the one in "The Girl Who Was Death".
 He initiates its countdown, sending the President and Assembly into a panic, and an evacuation of the Village is ordered.

 Number Six frees Numbers Two and Forty-eight, and along with the Butler, they gun down armed guards, making their way to the caged room which is revealed to be on the bed of a Scammell Highwayman low loader.
 They drive away from the Village as the rocket launches from the abandoned Village.
 Rover (the security of the Village) deflates and is destroyed (to the accompaniment of "I, Yi, Yi, Yi, Yi (I Like You Very Much)") upon exposure to the flames of the rocket's exhaust.

 The four drive towards London.
-Nearing the city, Number Forty-eight alights and proceeds to hitch-hike.
+Nearing the city, Number Forty-eight alights and proceeds to hitch-hike, without regard for direction.
 Just outside the Palace of Westminster, the truck is stopped by the police.
 The three abandon it and leave their separate ways.
-Number Two enters the Palace by the Peers' Entrance, while the Butler escorts Number Six back to his home, where his Lotus 7 car waits.
+Number Two enters the Palace by the Peers' Entrance, while the Butler escorts Number Six back to his home, where his Lotus 7 car waits, and the Number 1 appears on his door.
 Number Six sets off in his car, while the Butler enters Number Six's home, its door opening in the same manner as the automatic doors in the Village.
 The episode ends with the thunder claps from the series' opening sequence, as well as with the opening shot of Number Six driving on an open country road.